mozartspa/mobx-form/website/docs/api/useForm.md

 validateField(field: string): Promise<string | string[] | undefined>
 ```

-Perform field validation.
+Performs field validation.
 It returns a Promise that is resolved with the errors of the field.

 ---